 The Ultimate Guide to Port Barton

-That’s why my husband Phil and I have created this up to date 2019 Blog Post Extravaganza to help make planning your trip to the Philippines super easy.
-This comprehensive guide will breakdown the Must See’s in Port Barton but also link to our other Must See’s in the Philippines.
+My husband and I created a Philippines blog post extravaganza to help make planning your trip to the Philippines super easy.
+This comprehensive guide to Port Barton will break down the must-see’s in Port Barton and link to our other must-see’s in the Philippines.
 These include Siquijor, Moalboal, Bohol, Nacpan and Coron.
-Notice El Nido is not on that list – click here to find out why.
-The posts are packed to the brim with everything we learnt on our month long trip and include some super helpful time and money saving tips.
+Notice El Nido is not on that list – click here to find out why.)
+The posts are packed to the brim with everything we learnt on our month-long trip and include some super helpful time and money-saving tips.

 - Coconutz Tours Island Hopping